Volume 17 (2025)

 Abstract

-Halle and Marantz first introduced distributed morphology in 1993.
-In Distributed Morphology, there is no distinction between word and sentence structures.
+Distributed morphology was first introduced in 1993.
+According this morphology, there is no distinction between word and sentence structures.
 Syntax creates a system of structures composed of morphemes and produces constituents that connect sound and meaning.
-Independent computations are ...
+Independent computations are applied to the ...
+Read More

 Word construction